dcloud-ca/voidLuksSetup/README.md

 There are a number of other smaller assumptions made in various default values populated in the script, but for the most part these are meant to be easily changeable by the user by editing the fields at the start of script file.

 # Usage
 1. Create a Void live image (instructions [here](https://docs.voidlinux.org/installation/live-images/prep.html)), can use the base image or whatever 'flavor' you'd like (it won't impact the installation).
-The login for the live images is user:anon, password: voidlinux
+2. Boot the live image, the login will be user:anon, password: voidlinux
-2. From the terminal, run: sudo xbps-install -Suy xbps; sudo xbps-install -Sy git
+3. From the terminal, run: sudo xbps-install -Suy xbps; sudo xbps-install -Sy git
-3. Optionally install a different text editor. sudo xbps-install -Sy *editor*, where editor is the package name of the editor to install.
+4. Optionally install a different text editor. sudo xbps-install -Sy *editor*, where editor is the package name of the editor to install.
 For a console based editor I like nano (rather than the stock vi).
 If running a graphical live image, you can install something like gedit or kate5.
-4. Run: git clone https://github.com/TJ-Hooker15/voidLuksSetup.git; cd voidLuksSetup
+5. Run: git clone https://github.com/TJ-Hooker15/voidLuksSetup.git; cd voidLuksSetup
-5. Open void_luks_setup.bash in the editor.
+6. Open void_luks_setup.bash in the editor.
 Edit the fields in the first section based on your configuration, as per the comments in the script.
 Optionally, you can also edit the fields in the 2nd section.
-6. Run: chmod +x void_luks_setup.bash
+7. Run: chmod +x void_luks_setup.bash
-7. Run: sudo ./void_luks_setup.bash
+8. Run: sudo ./void_luks_setup.bash
-8. When prompted, enter the desired passwords for LUKS encryption, root user, and non-root user
+9. When prompted, enter the desired passwords for LUKS encryption, root user, and non-root user
-9. When prompted, select the desired drive for installation
+10. When prompted, select the desired drive for installation
-10. Depending what was previously on the installation drive, some warning(s) may be displayed about LUKS and/or filesystem headers being already present on the drive, this is not an issue.
+11. Depending what was previously on the installation drive, some warning(s) may be displayed about LUKS and/or filesystem headers being already present on the drive, this is not an issue.
-11. Wait for the installation to complete
+12. Wait for the installation to complete
-12. Near the end of the install script there may be some errors printed similar to: "cannot remove '[something]': No such file or directory".
+13. Near the end of the install script there may be some errors printed similar to: "cannot remove '[something]': No such file or directory".
 This is generally expected, as the script tries to disable a number of services, some of which may not have been enabled in the first place.
-13. Once the installation has completed, the user will be asked whether to automatically reboot.
+14. Once the installation has completed, the user will be asked whether to automatically reboot.